Volkswagen to recall 389 Polo cars in India to fix handbrake issue

-NEW DELHI (Reuters) - German carmaker Volkswagen AG’s India unit said on Thursday it would recall 389 Polo hatchback cars sold in the country for inspection and precautionary repair of the handbrake.
+NEW DELHI, Oct 8 (Reuters) - German carmaker Volkswagen AG’s India unit said on Thursday it would recall 389 Polo hatchback cars sold in the country for inspection and precautionary repair of the handbrake.

 The handbrake mechanism in these cars, which belong to the September production batch, may “lose effectiveness” under certain conditions, Volkswagen Passenger Cars India said in a statement.